 Event marketing works

-In closing, dinner events are a proven way for advisors to generate leads and acquire new clients.
+In closing, dinner events are a proven way for financial advisors to generate leads and acquire new clients.

 Top producers fill them with prospects when they combine highly targeted direct mail with Facebook ads.

 LeadingResponse has accumulated 25 years of response data and advisor feedback.
 As a result, you can pay on a per-reservation basis (Seminar Assurance); or on a per-attendee basis (ask about our Seminar Assurance Elite program).

 If we do not attain the number of RSVPs or attendees, we’ll make up the difference.

 Only we offer direct and digital event marketing hybrid campaigns, which have significantly increased production and income for many advisors.